valentin-deschaintre/valentin-deschaintre.github.io/_posts/news/2022-12-20-call-for-papers.md

 ---
 layout: egsr-default
 categories: news
-title: Call for Papers Announced
+title: "Call for Papers Announced"
-excerpt: EGSR 2022 Call for Papers is live
+excerpt: "EGSR 2022 Call for Papers is live"
 year: 2022
 ---

 The [Call for Papers for EGSR 2022]({{site.baseurl}}/2022/call-for-papers/) is now live.